Three steps to relieve your dog's skin discomfort

 Neutralize vaccine side-effects

-It may surprise you that I have put this step at the top of the list, but this is intentional.
-Vaccines are, in my opinion, one of the primary causes of demodicosis in young dogs.
+It may surprise you that I've put this step at the top of the list, but it is intentional because vaccines are, in my opinion, one of the primary causes of demodicosis in young dogs.

 - If your dog has Demodicosis and has been vaccinated, use the homeopathic remedy Thuja 200 C. Give one dose and then repeat in two and four weeks.
 This remedy neutralizes the vaccine side-effects and is known to improve hair growth in many cases.